thelazycamel/k2poker/README.md

 on the :river) the cards are checked and winning result calculated, this result is placed in the :result atom of the K2poker.Game Struct

+  eg.
+  game = K2poker.fold(game, "stu")

+#player_data

+  This will return a map of only the given players information, that can be passed down the line to the given player, so he/she does not receive the other players info or the deck
+  |> requires the current K2poker.Game Struct and the player_id
+  |> returns a map of key/values

+  eg.
+  player_data = K2poker.player_data(game, "stu")

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: